Do you dream of setting up your own online shop or import business? In both cases, the best way is to begin your research on the internet.

 - Fire retardant: FR B1 and B2

-Alibaba: Since suppliers “Make to Order” you have the option to ask your supplier to make the products compliant with a certain certificate whereafter the supplier use the materials and components that are required for compliance.
+Alibaba: Since suppliers provide “made to order” products, you have the option of asking your supplier to make products compliant with a certain certificate by using the materials and components that are required for compliance.
 Remember that not all Alibaba suppliers have the experience or knowledge required to manufacture compliant products, but there are plenty that do.
-The conclusion is that if you are importing products to the EU or USA, that at the same time require compliance with a standard such as CE, then Alibaba is your next destination.
+The conclusion is that if you are importing products to the EU or USA which also require compliance with a standard such as CE, then Alibaba is your next destination.

-Aliexpress: The products listed on Aliexpress are already produced and it’s very unlikely that the supplier has made products that are compliant with western product standards.
-Compliant products are more expensive and it would make the supplier less competitive to their Russian, African and Latin Americans buyers.
-This group tends to be larger than American and European buyers so it does make sense for the average AliExpress trader to not bother with American and European certification standards.
-Plenty of consumer products are not required compliance with a certification standard in the US or EU, so simply avoid those that do from Aliexpress.
+Aliexpress: The products listed on Aliexpress are already produced and it’s very unlikely that the supplier has made products that are compliant with Western product standards.
+Compliant products are more expensive and it would make the supplier less competitive to their Russian, African, and Latin American buyers (although note that also these markets often have regulations).
+This group tends to be larger than American and European buyers so it does make sense for the average Aliexpress trader to not bother with American and European certification standards.
+This is the reason for which, if you are importing in US or EU, it will be difficult to find a suitable supplier on Aliexpress.

 Quality Issues and Risks

 It’s risky to import products from China.
 A whole industry focused on quality assurance and fraud prevention has grown in China, unlike anywhere else.
-There‘s anything from small details that don’t follow through in the final product to outright frauds.
-This costs business money, some issues can be overlooked while other issues force businesses into bankruptcy.
+Anything from small details that are incorrect in the final product to outright fraud is a possibility of this business.
+This costs businesses money, and while some issues can be overlooked, others force businesses into bankruptcy.

-Alibaba: Far from all suppliers are qualified to take your order, especially if you want to import custom made products or have a certification compliance as a requirement.
-You’ll need to invest many hours into questioning your suppliers regarding their manufacturing capabilities.
+Alibaba: Far from all suppliers are qualified to take your order, especially if you want to import custom-made products or have certification compliance as a requirement.
+You’ll need to invest many hours in questioning your suppliers on their manufacturing capabilities.
 The risk of quality issues will increase if you don’t know which product specifications define the quality of the product.
 In other words, the more you know about your product, the more quality issues can be avoided.

-Aliexpress: It’s very straightforward to order from Aliexpress, and you get what the supplier got on offer.
-Nothing less, nothing more.
+Aliexpress: It’s very straightforward to order from Aliexpress, and you get what the supplier offers, nothing less, nothing more.
 Keep in mind that “quality” is subjective, and you should order a sample before placing a larger order.
-What’s considered to be good quality in Ecuador or Russia (no offence!) might not be considered to be good quality in the United States or Italy.
+Things considered to be good quality in Ecuador or Russia (no offense!) might not be considered good quality in the United States or Italy.

-It’s not unheard of that Aliexpress suppliers have cheated their buyers by sending the wrong or defective products.
 Unlike Alibaba, Aliexpress provides buyer feedback directly on the site.
-Review your suppliers negative buyer feedback to get a rough overview of what kind of mistakes this supplier has been making.
+Review your supplier’s negative buyer feedback to get a rough overview of what kind of mistakes the supplier has made.